What You Need to Know about Comas

 When your loved one is in a coma, it can be hard to accept all the health implications and risks that come with such a prognosis.
 You may ask: Why did this happen?
 How long will the coma last?
 What can I do?

 This feeling of desperation is not one that any person wants to go through.
 No one wants to see their family member or loved one suffer.
 You need support.
 You want answers.
 We at the Brain Injury Law Center understand this and want to help as much as we can.
+Contact us at (757) 244-7000 if you or a loved one have been affected by the hardships and financial setbacks associated with comas.

-Alternatively, if you’ve experienced a coma and have seen your quality of life decline, you know firsthand how difficult it is to recover from a brain injury.
+If you’ve experienced a coma and have seen your quality of life decline, you know firsthand how difficult it is to recover from a brain injury.
 It’s not only the setback to your health that has caused prolonged suffering, but emotional and financial hardships as well.

-Virginia’s Brain Injury Lawyers
+Who Are Virginia’s Brain Injury Lawyers?

 The Brain Injury Law Center is your source of information and support when it comes to anything related to brain injuries and the terrible effects they can cause.
 A brain injury can change someone’s life and the lives of those around them.

-- May appear to be “asleep” because they cannot be awakened or alerted;
+- May appear to be “asleep” because they cannot be awakened or alerted

-- Can show various levels of non-purposeful movements.
+- Can show various levels of non-purposeful movements

-- Will be unable to communicate or speak.
+- Will be unable to communicate or speak

 Vegetative State (VS)